 How to Use Private Variables in a Class

-are special variables that can only be accessed within the class itself.
+are special attributes that can only be accessed from within the class in which they are defined.

-These variables protect important data from being modified directly from outside, facilitating the implementation of encapsulation.
+They help protect important data from being modified externally and support the principle of encapsulation.

-In Python, private variables are denoted by prefixing the variable name with two underscores (__
+In Python, private variables are indicated by adding two leading underscores (__

 Note: A single leading underscore denotes